hmsk/vite-plugin-elm/README.md

 })
 ```

 Visit `/example` dir to play with an actual vite project.
+And [this working website](https://github.com/hmsk/hmsk.me) may help you to learn how to use.

+### HMR

+Works excepting HMR by saving depending modules (It'll be fixed when https://github.com/vitejs/vite/pull/1018 is merged).

+## Acknowledgement

+- [klazuka/elm-hot](https://github.com/klazuka/elm-hot) for a helpful referrence of the HMR implementation
+- [ChristophP/elm-esm](https://github.com/ChristophP/elm-esm/issues/2) for publishing IIFE -> ESM logic

 ## License